🎉🎉 Congratulations! You made it to the end of a Python data science workflow…🎉🎉

 Toolik from the boardwalk (source)[https://media.arcus.org/album/polartrec-2019-alejandra-martinez/30679]

 In this exercise, you will work with climate data using the Python data science workflow.
 You’ll load the data into a pandas DataFrame, perform basic exploration and cleaning, and create visualizations.
-This hands-on practice will help you understand how Python can be used for data analysis, with comparisons to similar tasks in R.
+This hands-on practice will help you understand how Python can be used for data analysis, with comparisons to similar tasks in R. Think of this as a movie trailer for the skills you’ll build over the next week.

 Our data comes from the Arctic Long Term Ecological Research station.
 The Arctic Long Term Ecological Research (ARC LTER) site is part of a network of sites established by the National Science Foundation to support long-term ecologicalLooking South of Toolik Field Station research in the United States.
 The research site is located in the foothills region of the Brooks Range, North Slope of Alaska (68° 38’N, 149° 36.4’W, elevation 720 m).
 The Arctic LTER project’s goal is to understand and predict the effects of environmental change on arctic landscapes, both natural and anthropogenic.
 Researchers at the site use long-term monitoring and surveys of natural variation of ecosystem characteristics, experimental manipulation of ecosystems (years to decades) and modeling at ecosystem and watershed scales to gain an understanding of the controls of ecosystem structure and function.
 The data and insights gained are provided to federal, Alaska state and North Slope Borough officials who regulate the lands on the North Slope and through this web site.